 Watch this week’s video from your facilitators.

-Develop your network – Start looking for environments and individuals who are working in the public in areas that you are interested in professionally and academically.
-Connect with ones that you feel an affinity towards.
+Develop your network – Start looking for people and groups you know (professionally/academically) who might have public presences on Twitter.
+Then check out who they follow, the hashtags they use, etc. Connect with ones that you feel an affinity towards.
 (Or, going back to our Identity week, think about spaces where you’re already connecting with your professional communities, and how you might engage in those networks differently.)

 - Personal Learning Networks: Knowledge Sharing as Democracy – Alison Seaman